-With more than forty magnetic mount antennas to choose from the Westward Sales antenna family, you’ll find models that address cellular, DSRC, transportation, PTC, GPS, Iridium, UHF, VHF, various military use cases, and Wi-Fi applications.
+With more than forty mag mount antennas to choose from in the Westward Sales antenna family, you’ll find models that address cellular, DSRC, transportation, PTC, GPS, Iridium, UHF, VHF, various military use cases, and Wi-Fi applications.
 Magnetic mount antennas (aka “mag mounts”) find their place in mobility scenarios.
-Such antennas, most often vertically polarized, are omnidirectional.
+Such mag mount antennas, most often vertically polarized, are omnidirectional.

-The magnetic mounting itself varies in size, with heavy-duty mag mounts using multiple strong magnets — as with the Parsec PTA0330 magnetic mount providing a combined pull strength of 40 lbs.
+The magnetic mount itself varies in size, with heavy-duty mag mounts using multiple strong magnets.
+For example, the Parsec PTA0330 magnetic mount provides a combined pull strength of 40 lbs.
 Mag mount antennas typically have a low wind load and are not adversely affected even when traveling at speed.
 Magnetic mounts placed on the trunk deck or roof of a vehicle do not connect directly to bare metal.

-The Panorama GPSKM GPS antenna with a magnetic base provides GPS and VHF/UHF operation for police cars, buses, taxis, utility fleets, and other public service vehicles.
+The Panorama GPSKM GPS magnetic mount antenna provides GPS and VHF/UHF operation for police cars, buses, taxis, utility fleets, and other public service vehicles.
 You can choose the driver element from several antennas; with the proviso, they do not exceed 500 mm (19.7-inches).
 The recommended frequency range for this base is 140 to 960MHz, but with selected whips, it can operate up to 2170 MHz.
 The Mobile Mark A2131B dual-band mobile antenna is another option that provides unity gain on VHF and 2.5dB gain on UHF.
-It provides coverage over 30 MHz of bandwidth at both VHF and UHF at less than 2:1 VSWR.
+This mag mount anteanna provides coverage over 30 MHz of bandwidth at both VHF and UHF at less than 2:1 VSWR.
 User trimming at specific frequencies can bring the VSWR to below 1.5:1.
 The magnetic mount for this antenna features a strong magnetic base that secures the antenna at highway speeds up to 100 MPH.